HazzazBinFaiz/python-image-processing-ui/README.md

+# Py Image UI

-# A minimal web UI to upload and process image in python
+A minimal web UI to upload and process image in python